Kelvinayala10/license-plate-recognition/README.md

 This repository demonstrates how to leverage Roboflow in developing a license plate recognition system, specifically for license plates used in the United States, however through testing Roboflow’s various capabilities I believe it provides a solid platform to develop projects for various use cases in machine learning.

-I am not sponsored by Roboflow nor did we communicate in any capacity.
-The rise of platforms tailored to reducing the intensive effort of collecting, labeling and validating datasets caught my attention after intensive efforts of building datasets to be used in machine learning applications for industry.
-Due to this, I wanted to educate myself in these tools further and document my journey while doing so in hopes that it will be of use to other engineers seeking to learn how to more efficiently develop datasets for their own journey in machine learning.
+*Please note that I am not sponsored by Roboflow nor did we communicate in any capacity.*

+While developing machine learning applications for industry, the intensive effort of collecting, labeling and validating datasets became a great limiting factor in scaling a production-ready project.
+Thus, platforms tailored to reduce this caught my attention immediately.
+I wanted to educate myself in these tools further and document my journey while doing so in hopes that it will be of use to other engineers seeking to learn how to more efficiently develop datasets for their own journey in machine learning.

 # **Computer Vision Fundamentals**